colinhacks/zshy/README.md

 - Node.js v12.7 or earlier
 - React Native - The Metro bundler does not support `"exports"` by default
-- TypeScript projects with legacy configs — e.. `"module": "commonjs"`
+- TypeScript projects with legacy configs — e.g. `"module": "commonjs"`

 This causes issues for packages that want to use subpath imports to structure their package.
 Fortunately `zshy` unlocks a workaround I call a _flat build_: